onursahin93/Hierarchical-LSTM-release/README.md

 torch==1.13.1 is used in the implementation.

 ## Code Structure
+- The code structure is provided in the code_structure_tree.txt in detail.

 - Config folder manages the argument operations. config_manager.py is the main part of the Config folder, which combines the other config files.
 - Agent folder contains the implementation of the algorithm.
 Agent/Algorithm/HierarchicalLSTM/hierarchical_lstm_agent.py includes the functions of Hierarchical-LSTM such as learn(), \_\_call__, detach_hiddens() as well as the HierarchicalLSTMModel as its network.
 Agent/Models/HierarchicalLSTM/hierarchical_lstm_model.py contains the network of the Hierarchical-LSTM architecture.
 - Data folder contains the files for reading and preparing datasets.